Tornado outbreak of December 10–11, 2021: Northeast Arkansas–Missouri Bootheel–Northwest Tennessee

-The tornado continued at EF3 intensity as it crossed into northwestern Mississippi County, striking Leachville at 7:30 p.m.
-CST (01:30 UTC).
-There, it completely destroyed a local Dollar General store, killing the store's assistant manager.
-A few metal-framed warehouse buildings were badly damaged or destroyed nearby, cars and semi-trailers were tossed, and multiple homes and mobile homes were damaged or destroyed in town.
+Maintaining EF3 intensity as it crossed into northwestern Mississippi County, the tornado struck Leachville, killing a person at a local Dollar General store that was completely destroyed, heavily damaging or destroying homes, mobile homes, and a few metal-framed warehouse buildings, and tossing cars and semi-trailers.
 Extensive tree damage also occurred, and businesses in downtown Leachville had roofing blown off.
-The tornado grew larger as it passed near the rural community of Buckeye, and very intense tree damage was noted along West County Road 38.
-An entire row of large trees were completely debarked and denuded at this location, and an EF3 rating was applied.
-Power poles were snapped and an outbuilding was also destroyed by the tornado in this area.
-As it crossed the state line into Dunklin County in the Missouri Bootheel at 7:40 p.m.
-CST (01:40 UTC), high-end EF2 damage occurred as multiple outbuildings, mobile homes, and houses were damaged or destroyed, and many power poles and trees were snapped, with some low-end debarking noted.
-It continued south of Hornersville and over the Hornersville Swamp Conservation Area, briefly weakening to EF1 intensity.
-Trees and power poles were damaged in this area, and a mobile home also sustained minor damage.
-Farther to the northeast, the damage became more severe again as multiple metal truss transmission towers were twisted or collapsed near County Road 722, and damage in this area was rated EF3.
+Still at EF3 intensity, the tornado grew larger as it passed near Buckeye, and very intense tree damage was noted along West County Road 38 as an entire row of large trees were completely debarked and denuded.
+Power poles were snapped, and an outbuilding was also destroyed.
+As it crossed the state line into Dunklin County in the Missouri Bootheel, high-end EF2 damage occurred as multiple outbuildings, mobile homes, and houses were damaged or destroyed, and many power poles and trees were snapped, with some low-end debarking noted.
+The tornado then continued south of Hornersville and over the Hornersville Swamp Conservation Area, damaging trees and power poles with a mobile home also sustaining minor damage.
+Farther to the northeast, the tornado reached EF3 intensity again, twisting or collapsing multiple metal truss transmission towers.
 A house along the periphery of the circulation sustained minor damage, and some power poles were pushed over as well.
-High-end EF2 damage occurred as the tornado then crossed into Pemiscot County west of Steele.
-Trees were snapped and denuded, power poles were downed, a couple of homes were heavily damaged, and a pickup truck was tossed along this segment of the path.
-The tornado became weak again as it passed just south of Braggadocio at EF1 intensity, damaging or destroying some barns and outbuildings, and inflicting roof damage to homes.
-However, the tornado abruptly became violent as it moved through the intersection of State Highway J and County Highway 407 to the east of town, causing EF4 damage as two homes were swept from their foundations and scattered across fields.
-A nine-year-old girl was killed, and her parents and two younger sisters were injured in the destruction of one of the homes.
-As it crossed Interstate 55 just south of Hayti, the large wedge tornado weakened back to EF2 strength and blew multiple semi-trailer trucks off the highway into a field, injuring the drivers.
+The tornado then crossed into Pemiscot County west of Steele at high-end EF2 intensity, snapping and denuding trees, downing power poles, heavily damaging a couple of homes, and tossing a pickup truck.
+The tornado then passed just south of Braggadocio, damaging or destroying some barns and outbuildings, and inflicting roof damage to homes before abruptly becoming violent and reaching low-end EF4 intensity east of the town.
+Two homes were obliterated and swept from their foundations with the debris being scattered across fields.
+A young girl was killed, and her parents and two younger sisters were injured one of the homes.
+The large wedge tornado then weakened but remained strong as it crossed I-55 just south of Hayti at EF2 intensity, blowing multiple semi-trailer trucks off the highway into a field, injuring the drivers.
 A car was also thrown, fatally injuring the driver.
 In addition to the two fatalities, at least nine people overall were injured in the county.
+An indirect fatality also occurred when a vehicle struck a downed utility pole and two indirect injuries were confirmed as well.